 The crag is characterised by non-eliminate climbing on good rock.
-Holds are mostly weathered reatures - slopers, pinches, crimps - a refreshing change from the usual rattly Peak limestone.
+Holds are mostly weathered features - slopers, pinches, crimps - a refreshing change from the usual rattly Peak limestone.
 Great landings - mostly flat and grassy and lots of link ups possible.
-More details on www.peakbouldering.info.
-There a problems on either side of those documented in Peak Limestone North, but these are poor quality and best avoided for ecological reasons.
+More details on www.peakbouldering.info (when it is functional).
+There are problems on either side of those documented in Peak Limestone North, but these are poor quality and best avoided for ecological reasons.

 Parking and Approach

 Park in Peak Forest - usually spaces are available at the junction of Church Lane and Old Dam Lane but ensure you park well: not blocking driveways, gates or the road.

 From the parking, walk east (right at the junction if approaching from Peak Forest) down Old Dam Lane and take the footpath on the left towards Oxlow Rake.
 This path takes you through a woodland block and from where you can get onto Access Land and cross this to drop into Conies Dale and the crag.